In your Region

 - Oriel College invites entries from Year 12 students for the Lloyd Davies Philosophy Prize each spring.
 A variety of essay titles are available to Year 12 thinkers, whether or not they have studied Philosophy before or not.

 - Keble College runs a Year 12 Theology essay competition to encourage students from around the world to consider in-depth questions around the subject.
-More information is available here.
+More information will be available by the beginning of April 2022 on the Keble College website.

 Details of other academic competitions open to students across the country are available on the University of Oxford website.